-Soft water, then, is water that contains little-to-no calcium and magnesium minerals, and a low concentration of sodium ions.
+So, soft water is water that contains little-to-no calcium and magnesium minerals, and low levels of sodium ions.

 📝 How is Soft Water Made?

-This traditional water softener consists of two tanks: a brine tank and a resin tank.
-It’s inside the resin tank where the softening process takes place.
+A conventional water softener consists of two tanks: a brine tank and a resin tank.
+The softening process takes place inside the resin tank.

-Water flows through the resin bed, and as it does so, the positively charged hardness minerals (calcium and magnesium) are attracted to the beads.
-They stick to the surface of the resin beads, attracted to their negative charge.
-At the same time, positively charged sodium chloride ions are released from the media bed into the water, swapping equal parts calcium and magnesium for sodium chloride.
-The water that leaves this tank is softened water.
+Water flows through the resin beads, and the positively charged hardness minerals are attracted to the negative charge of the beads.
+They stick to the surface of the resin beads, and positively charged sodium chloride ions are released into the water to balance its charge.
+This process should effectively soften water.

-🤏 How Much Sodium Does Softened Water Actually Have?
+🤏 How Much Sodium Does Softened Water Contain?

-Softened water contains minimal amounts of sodium, so you don’t need to panic about overdosing on salt from your water supply alone.
-Even if your water contains a high quantity of hardness ions, the amount of sodium that replaces these ions isn’t high enough to be noticeable, let alone dangerous.
+Softened water has a very low sodium content, so you don’t need to panic about overdosing on salt from your water supply alone – and your soft water shouldn’t taste salty.
+Even if your water is very hard, the amount of sodium that replaces the hardness ions isn’t dangerous.

-The average 8oz glass of softened water contains around 1% of your daily sodium intake – so it’s certainly nothing to worry about.
+The average 8oz glass of softened water contributes to around 1% of your daily sodium intake – so it’s certainly nothing to worry about.

-Most water softeners are clever enough to calculate the ideal amount of sodium based on your water’s hardness levels and your daily water usage.
-If you have hard water of more than 10 grains per gallon (gpg or mg/ L), your softener will exchange around 20 to 30 mg of sodium with every regeneration.
-You’ll just need to add salt to the system once every 6-8 weeks to make sure your water softener always has a supply to replenish the media bed during regeneration.
+During the softening process, most water softeners automatically calculate the ideal amount of sodium based on your water’s hardness levels.
+If you have hard water of more than 10 grains per gallon, your softener will exchange around 20 to 30 mg of sodium with every regeneration.

 🩺 Are There Health Concerns With Drinking Softened Water?

-To start with, we’ve all been conditioned to consider salt as “the big bad wolf” in the nutrition world, but our bodies actually rely on sodium to survive.
-Sodium is used to control blood pressure.
-It’s also needed for the proper functioning of our muscles and nerves.
+However, our bodies rely on sodium to survive.
+Sodium is used to control blood pressure and to maintain the proper functioning of our muscles and nerves.

 ⚖️ Alternatives to Drinking Softened Water